hackclub/hackpad/hackpads/copycat/BOM.md

 ## Additional Notes
-- If possible, please print the case in black and the pcb purple, tysmm
+- If possible, please print the case in black, the pcb purple, and white keycaps, tysmm
-- idk if i did everything right pls check